Benzonatate: Improper use

 Benzonatate should be swallowed whole.
 Crushing or sucking on the liquid-filled capsule, or "softgel", will cause release of benzonatate from the capsule and can produce a temporary local anesthesia of the oral mucosa.
 Rapid development of numbness of the tongue and choking can occur.
 In severe cases, excessive absorption can lead to laryngospasm, bronchospasm, seizures, and circulatory collapse.
 This may be due to a hypersensitivity reaction to benzonatate or a systemic local anesthetic toxicity, both of which have similar symptoms.
 There is a potential for these adverse effects to occur at a therapeutic dose, that is, a single capsule if chewed or sucked on in the mouth.

 Psychiatric effects

 Isolated cases of bizarre behavior, mental confusion, and visual hallucinations have been reported during concurrent use with other prescribed medications.
 Central nervous system effects associated with other para-aminobenzoic acid (PABA) derivative local anesthetics, for example procaine or tetracaine, could occur with benzonatate and should be considered.

 Children

 Safety and efficacy in children below the age of ten have not been established.
 Accidental ingestion resulting in death has been reported in children below the age of ten.
 Benzonatate may be attractive to children due to its appearance, a round-shaped liquid-filled gelatin capsule, which looks like candy.
 Chewing or sucking of a single capsule can cause death of a small child.
-Signs and symptoms can occur rapidly after ingestion (within 15–20 minutes) and include restlessness, tremors, convulsions, coma, and cardiac arrest.
+Signs and symptoms can occur rapidly after ingestion (within 15–20 minutes) and include restlessness, tremor, convulsions, coma, and cardiac arrest.
 Death has been reported within one hour of ingestion.